ProfJake/lab7/README.txt

 	^^		     ^^	      ^		^
 	restore	    	  this DB     from this directory

+WINDOWS USERS: you may need to download mongo database tools as a separate package and then once downloaded and moved onto your harddrive, specify mongorestore's full path (rather than just the command)

 This assignment is relatively simple.
 Based on the stuff we did in the class, the slides and notes you've been provided, and the MongoDB documents on query (https://docs.mongodb.com/manual/reference/operator/query/) and update